-Here are 5 tips to help you make your CV stand out in 2021:
+Here are 5 tips to help you make your CV stand out:

 1) Make your CV Easy to Read

 Hiring managers are usually inundated with CVs when they advertise a role.
 They are understandably pressed for time and will usually spend less than a minute skimming your CV.
 To get noticed, you have to make your CV extremely easy to read, with a clean font and simple, clearly spaced sections.

 If you make the hiring manager read through large bodies of text for a few relevant details, you will have little chance of success.

 2) List Experience in Chronological Order

 List your recent work experience first, as this is the most relevant and often what employers are most interested in.
 Employers will spend a lot of time reviewing this section of the cv as it gives them an understanding of your abilities.

 When structuring your CV, research your target role.
 Figure out what the most sought-after skills are and make sure these skills are prominent in your CV.

 You will capture the recruiters' attention as well as create a great first impression.